Mohammed-Hamras-Sulaiman/rag-chatbot/README.md

 - 🔍 Retrieves relevant context from PDFs using FAISS (with `k=7` neighbors).
 - 🤖 Generates answers using `google/flan-t5-base` via LangChain's `RetrievalQA`.
 - 🌐 FastAPI `/chat` endpoint with optional source tracking.
+- 💬 Simple HTML frontend (`index.html`) to interact with the chatbot.
 - 🧪 Includes a debug script to test document retrieval.

 ## 📦 Setup